 One of the benefits of Blue Eye is that there is very little traffic.
 The average commute to work is 18.02 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The rate of college-level education in Blue Eye is quite a bit lower than the national average among all cities of 21.84%: just 11.59% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Blue Eye with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.59% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Blue Eye in 2022 was $25,607, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $102,428 for a family of four.
 However, Blue Eye contains both very wealthy and poor people as well.